Build Beyond Belief

 The Builder's Blueprint

-by Nathaniel Young · Senior AI Engineer turned Coach · Former Microsoft & John Deere · buildbeyondbelief.com
+by Nathaniel Young · Senior engineer and AI coach · Production software at Microsoft & John Deere · buildbeyondbelief.com

 The Premise